nthangella/JalaMaani/part2/README.md

 You can use this to build and test simple circuits without soldering. https://en.wikipedia.org/wiki/Breadboard.

+#### Light Emitting Device (LED)

+This is a semiconductor device that emits light when electricity is applied. https://www.ledsmagazine.com/leds-ssl-design/materials/article/16701292/what-is-an-led.
+LED is poloarized and should be connected accordingly in the circuit.
+Longer leg indicates positive and should be on the positive side of the circuit.
+Improper connection leads to damage to the device or connected equiment and/or injury to body.
+Connecting the LEDs properly will save possible frustration when circuit doesn't work.

 ### How to run the code:

 - Download the code to your folder '/home/pi/code'.